 If I think my lab could be a good fit for your interests and experience, I will ask you to then send me an email with concise answers to the questions below and a writing sample (this can be a paper or thesis you wrote).
 I will follow up with top candidates to discuss moving forward.
 It is best if you start this process early.
 Please apply for an application fee ($50) waiver if you need one (see the program websites).
 Please note that the GRE is NOT currently required for either program.
 Research shows that it is a poor and biased predictor of graduate success.
 (If you must submit GRE scores for other applications, you may want to see these free study resources and GRE fee reduction information).

-- What are your research interests and why?
+- What are your general research interests and why?
 (You do not need to have an exact thesis/dissertation project proposal, but I encourage you to provide examples of potential projects you would be interested in pursuing.
 It is important to tell me why you have the research interests you do.
 What inspires you to think you want to work on these questions for your career?)

 Include all prior jobs on your CV, including non-academic ones, and note if you were in school at the time.
-Prior work experience, regardless of the job, is looked on favorably, as are the experiences and skills built by first-generation, transfer, and re-entry students, BIPOC students, and those with dis-or-different abilities.
-I strongly encourage students of color, students with disabilities, neurodiverse, non-traditional or re-entry, multilingual, and LGBTQIA students to apply.
-My lab deeply values equity, inclusion, and diversity, as does TAMUG.
-Human diversity improves science and enhances our intellectual community.
-We also realize there are extra challenges for people who contribute to diversifying science, and we are prepared to support you.
+Prior work experience, regardless of the job, is looked on favorably, as are the experiences and skills built by first-generation, transfer and re-entry students, BIPOC students, and those with dis-or-different abilities.
+I strongly encourage BIPOC students, students with disabilities, neurodiverse, non-traditional or re-entry, multilingual, and LGBTQIA students to apply.
+Science will better serve humans and nature when the breadth of humanity is represented and the interests of all communities are respected.

 Is this the right lab for you?